 Because Ellie's hearing loss was so severe, she underwent surgery to have cochlear implants placed in both ears simultaneously when she was just 8 months old.
 She went home the next day, and three months after surgery, her devices were activated, giving her the ability to hear for the first time in her life.

 Over the course of the next year, Ellie and her family worked with speech therapists and audiologists at the Callier Center and Children's Health to help develop her communication skills.
 By the time she turned 2 years old, her language development was only a few months behind what was expected for a typically-hearing child her age.

 "We were very pleased that just a year after activation, she was only about two to four months delayed in her language development, which is pretty cool, considering originally we didn't think she'd ever hear or talk or listen," says Ellie's mom, Stephanie.
 "We are very proud of her and her progress."

-The UTD Callier Cochlear Implant Program at Children's Health brings together experts from three of the state's most renowned centers to provide the best in cochlear implantation for children.
+The UT Pediatric Cochlear Implant Program at Children’s Health brings together experts from UTD Callier, Children's Health and UT Southwestern to provide the best in cochlear implantation for children.
 Learn more about our programs and services.

 Stay current on the health and wellness information that make a difference to you and your family.
 Sign up for the Children's Health newsletter and have more expert tips and insights sent directly to your inbox.